Admirals' Trial

-The Admirals' Trial (processo degli ammiragli) was a show trial held in May 1944 by the Special Tribunal for the Defense of the State of the Italian Social Republic against a group of admirals of the Regia Marina, accused of treason by the Italian Social Republic for their behaviour in the summer of 1943 and after the armistice of Cassibile.
+The Admirals' Trial (processo degli ammiragli) was a show trial held in May 1944 by the Special Tribunal for the Defense of the State of the Italian Social Republic against a group of admirals of the Regia Marina, accused of treason by the Italian Social Republic for their behaviour in the summer of 1943 and after the Armistice of Cassibile.

 Background

-During the interwar period, the Royal Italian Navy was considered as the "least fascistized" of the Italian armed forces, with most officers being staunchly loyal to the monarchy.
-This was confirmed by the behaviour of the Navy after the proclamation of the armistice of Cassibile on 8 September 1943; while many Armed commanders hesitated or negotiated with the Germans, enabling them to swiftly occupy most of Italy, the Navy unanimously carried out the armistice orders, sailing all seaworthy vessels into Allied-controlled ports and scuttling or sabotaging all ships that were unable to sail.
+During the interwar period, the Royal Italian Navy was considered as the "least fascistized" of the Italian Armed Forces, with most officers being staunchly loyal to the monarchy.
+This was confirmed by the behaviour of the Navy after the proclamation of the armistice of Cassibile on 8 September 1943; while many Army commanders hesitated or negotiated with the Germans, enabling them to swiftly occupy most of Italy, the Navy unanimously carried out the armistice orders, sailing all seaworthy vessels into Allied-controlled ports and scuttling or sabotaging all ships that were unable to sail.
 Naval garrisons were often at the forefront in resisting the German takeover in the Balkans and the Aegean islands, and few senior Italian naval officers joined the Italian Social Republic.

 Before the armistice, suspects about "traitors" in the naval staff were aroused by the interception of many supply convoys bound for North Africa, which occurred with such precision that it seemed as if the Allies knew about their time schedule.
-This was due to ULTRA intercepts, but the existence of ULTRA was kept secret until the 1970s, and at the time many therefore inferred that traitors within Supermarina were passing information to the enemy.
+This was due to Ultra intercepts, but the existence of ULTRA was kept secret until the 1970s, and at the time many therefore inferred that traitors within Supermarina were passing information to the enemy.

 Fascist leaders blamed the higher ranks of the armed forces, and especially of the Navy, for the failures in the war against the Allies; after the establishment of the Italian Social Republic, Fascist propaganda sought to use them as scapegoats, claiming that they had betrayed the Duce, the regime and the country by deliberately sabotaging the war effort, as was "proven" by their compliance with the orders of the Badoglio government, which had "betrayed" the German ally, surrendered to the Allies and allowed them to occupy southern Italy.